powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/RunYourProjectOnACloudServer/PublishingYourProject.md

 ### 2.2.
 Adding Document Models, editors and unit tests

-Now that you’ve set up your directory.
+Now that you've set up your directory.
-Go ahead and add the document models you’d like to add by going throught the standard document model building flow:
+Go ahead and add the document models you'd like to add by going throught the standard document model building flow:
-1. Defining your Document Model GraphQL Schema
+1. Defining your Document Model **GraphQL Schema**
-2. Defining your document model operations
+2. Defining your Document Model **Operations**
-3. Generating the scaffolding code by exporting the Zip file from connect and importing it into your project to start the scaffolding code generation.
+3. Generating the scaffolding code by **exporting** the Zip file from connect and **importing** it into your project.
-4. Implementing the reducer code and unit tests of your document models reducers.
+4. Implementing the **reducer code** and unit tests of your document models reducers.
-5. Implementing the document editors to visualize and interact with your document models.
+5. Implementing the **document editors** to visualize and interact with your document models.
-6. Run unit tests and verify the editor functionality via `npm run connect` for local testing.
+6. Run **unit tests** and verify the editor functionality via `npm run connect` for local testing.

 ### 2.3.
 Verifying your project
-Now that we’ve completed our directory with the reducers, tests and editors and your project is populated with modules we’ll verify the build output and see if everything is working correctly.
+Now that we've completed our directory with the reducers, tests and editors and your project is populated with modules we'll verify the build output and see if everything is working correctly.

-Let’s verify the package build output with the following command:
+Let's verify the package build output with the following command:

-`npm run build` / npm run serve coming up
+`npm run build` / (npm run serve coming up..)

 Inspect the build output and verify that the document models are working correctly.